jmarcello97/CSEC-380-Project/README.md

 Documentation:
 this folder contains all the documentation related to the project along with the questions and answers.

-Website:
+TrialWebsite:
-this folder contains the docker functionl website run as "docker-compose up"
+this folder contains the docker functional website run as "docker-compose up"

 Website User Credentials:
 admin:password
 Jason:password

 tests:
-this folder for travis test to test the functionlaity of the website
+this folder is for travis tests to test the functionality of the website. "test_all.py" contains all tests